 Let's break down its functionality:

-• @pushOnce('css'): This directive ensures that the CSS stylesheet for the hero element (hero.css) is included only once on the page, even if multiple hero elements are present.
-This prevents redundant CSS loading and when css:hero would be used as parameter, the file would be only added once even if it's included by several different content elements.
-The cmsasset() helper function generates the correct URL to the asset within the CMS's asset directory.
+@pushOnce('css'): This directive ensures that the CSS stylesheet for the hero element (hero.css) is included only once on the page, even if multiple hero elements are present.
+This prevents redundant CSS loading and whencss:herowould be used as parameter tocmsasset(), a full URL pointing to the CSS file would be returned.- The template is structured into two sections:

 Template Helper Functions

-• cms(?object $item, ?string $prop, $default = null): This is a central function to retrieve data from CMS items (like pages or elements).
-It attempts to get a specific property ($prop) from the given $item.
-It handles null inputs gracefully, returning $default if either $item or $prop is null and it supports Laravel Collections too.
-If the user has 'page:view' permission, it tries to retrieve the property from the latest version, otherwise it returns the value from the published version.
+cms(?object $item, ?string $prop, $default = null): This is a central function to retrieve data from CMS items (like pages or elements).
+It attempts to get a specific property ($prop) from the given$item.
+It handles null inputs gracefully, returning$defaultif either$itemor$propis null and it supports Laravel Collections too.
+If the user has 'page:view' permission, it tries to retrieve the property from the latest version, otherwise it returns the value from the published version.cmsasset(?string $path): string: It generates a URL for a static CMS asset (CSS, JavaScript, images, etc.).
+Internally, it uses theasset()helper to generate the base URL and appends a version string (?v=) based on the file's last modification time.
+This ensures that browsers load the latest version of the asset.- If